CommandPost/FCPCafe/docs/bugtracker.md

 For now, I would strongly suggest you stick with **Final Cut Pro 10.6.5** or **Final Cut Pro 10.6.6** until Apple resolves these issues in a future update.

-We are keeping track of the bug reports [here](https://github.com/CommandPost/FCPCafe/issues/223), in our [Bug Tracker](/bug-tracker).
+We are keeping track of the bug reports [in this thread](https://github.com/CommandPost/FCPCafe/issues/223), in our Bug Tracker.
 We've reported several bugs directly to Apple.

 I've personally been pushing **Final Cut Pro 10.6.7** pretty hard since it's release on a new, big and complex timeline, with heaps of Motion Templates, effects, stills and random footage.
 I've had to restart it a few times due to the Viewer going black, or strobing, and so far I've had one crash.